nejucomo/incpa/README.md

 Incremental parsers process a chunk of input, then either produce an error, a parsed output, or an updated parser state ready for future input.
 This primitive, codified by [ParserState::feed](crate::state::ParserState::feed), allows the same parser definition to support parsing streaming input from async or sync sources, as well as other "incremental" use cases such as interactive REPL loop parsing.

-Support for `async` input streams is provided in the downstream `incpa-tokio` crate.

 The term "parser composition" emphasizes how sophisticated parsers can be defined by composing simpler parsers.

+## Related Crates

+The `incpa` project functionality is separated into multiple distinct crates:

+- The `incpa-byte` crate provides byte-wise input functionality, such as UTF8 decoding (so that any string parser can read byte-oriented sources).
+- Support for `async` input streams is provided in the downstream `incpa-tokio` crate.

 ## Example